-Year end close process
+Year-end close process

-Local government entities should have a robust year end close process to enhance the quality and timeliness of financial reporting processes.
+Local government entities should have a robust year-end close process to enhance the quality and timeliness of financial reporting processes.

 We identified five outcomes for entities to achieve.
 Early completion of these items means an entity has less risk that a financial report is not cleared in time for council signature, and it means certification by audit is more likely to be achieved within statutory or agreed milestones.

-In the 2018-19 financial year we assessed the following processes for year end financial statement preparation against agreed dates:
+In the 2019-20 financial year, we assessed the following processes for year-end financial statement preparation against agreed dates:

-- preparation of pro-forma financial statements - resolution of known accounting issues - completion of non-current asset valuations - final draft financial statements completed and reviewed - final financial statement workpapers completed and reviewed.
+- preparation of proforma financial statements (partially completed financial statements put together before year end) - resolution of known accounting issues - completion of non-current asset valuations (Non-current assets are those that are expected to be held by an entity for a period greater than 12 months.) - · final draft financial statements completed and reviewed - final financial statement workpapers completed and reviewed.

-Year end process Rating scale Assessment criteria Effective All key processes completed by the agreed dates Partially effective Three to four key processes completed by the agreed date Ineffective Less than three key processes completed by the agreed date
+Year-end process Rating scale Assessment criteria Effective All key processes completed by the agreed dates Partially effective Three to four key processes completed by the agreed date Ineffective Less than three key processes completed by the agreed date